Makuhari Messe: Notable events

-The Japanese band The Gazette held various concerts there, including their 10th-anniversary concert on March 10, 2012.

-The heavy metal annual festival tour Ozzfest took place here on May 11–12, 2013.
+The heavy metal annual festival tour Ozzfest took place here on 11–12 May 2013.
 This was the festival's first appearance in Japan.

-Kawaii metal band Babymetal has played a number of concerts here including the Legend 1997 show on 12/21/2013 for singer Su-metal's 16th birthday, which was recorded for live DVD.
-On their 2015 world tour, they would again play here and release the performance on live DVD as part of the Trilogy: Metal Resistance Episode III – Apocalypse limited edition DVD set available only to members of "The One".
+Kawaii metal band Babymetal has played a number of concerts here including the Legend 1997 show on 21 December 2013 for singer Su-metal's 16th birthday, which was recorded for live DVD.
+On their 2015 World Tour, they would again play here and release the performance on live DVD as part of the Trilogy: Metal Resistance Episode III – Apocalypse limited edition DVD set available only to members of "The One".

-One Direction's Final Leg of their Take Me Home Tour was held in the International Exhibition Halls 7 and 8.

-Mariah Carey performed in the arena for the first time, as part of her The Elusive Chanteuse Show on October 4, 2014.

-The Metal festival "Knotfest Japan" was held here on 15 and 16 November 2014.

-As an epilogue to their 25th anniversary, Luna Sea hosted the rock festival Lunatic Fest on June 27 and 28, 2015.
-Other acts include Siam Shade, Dir en grey, 9mm Parabellum Bullet and Fear, and Loathing in Las Vegas the first night and Glay, Mucc and Alexandros the second.

-Techno-Pop group Perfume performed at concerts June 16, 18, and 19, 2016.

-It has been the venue of Magical Mirai, an annual Vocaloid exhibition and concert held usually during the end of August or early September, featuring Hatsune Miku since 2016.

-On December 2 and 3, 2017, the trance-pop duo fripSide performed at the venue for their “crossroads 2017-2018 tour”.
-In 2017 and 2018, it held the obstacle course show Kunoichi.

-Ariana Grande played 3 shows at the arena for her 2017 Dangerous Woman Tour performing to over 52,000 people.
+Ariana Grande played three shows at the arena for her 2017 Dangerous Woman Tour performing to over 52,000 people.

 Makuhari Messe became the venue for four sports during the Tokyo 2020 Olympics.
 The sports of fencing, taekwondo, karate, and wrestling were originally to be staged at Tokyo Big Sight.
 This move was a part of cost-cutting measures implemented by the organisers.
 Karate has since been moved to the Nippon Budokan.
 Assigned halls for the Games are: